 Coushatta Tribe of Louisiana

-The Coushatta Tribe of Louisiana is the largest of three federally recognized Coushatta tribal governments.
+The Coushatta Tribe of Louisiana is the largest of four federally recognized tribal governments in Louisiana.

 The Colonial Era

-Other federally recognized Coushatta tribes are the Alabama-Coushatta Tribe of Texas, with a reservation near Livingston, Texas; and the Alabama-Quassarte Tribal Town in Wetumka, Oklahoma, and the Muscogee (Creek) Nation in Okmulgee, Oklahoma.
+Other federally recognized tribes with Coushatta members include the Alabama-Coushatta Tribe of Texas, with a reservation near Livingston, Texas; the Alabama-Quassarte Tribal Town in Wetumka, Oklahoma, and the Muscogee (Creek) Nation in Okmulgee, Oklahoma.